 Registries of COVID-19 cases in pregnancy already exist.
 These are very useful tools but only include the most symptomatic and serious cases.

 It is essential to carry out studies that comprise all cases in pregnant women, including the asymptomatic and mild ones, which represent the majority of cases.
-Therefore, we are establishing a large study with 3,000 women in the first and third trimesters who are pregnant during the pandemic and 3,000 non-pregnant women of the same age.
-We will describe the percentage of infected women, the symptoms they have had and their immune response.
-We will also know the impact on the outcome of the pregnancy.
-Finally, we will study whether maternal nutrition, stress and the microbiome (a group of microorganisms that inhabit our bodies) are factors that have an influence on the susceptibility and severity of COVID-19 in pregnancy.
+Therefore, we have established a large study with women in the first and third trimesters who are pregnant during the pandemic and non-pregnant women of the same age.
+We describe the percentage of infected women, the symptoms they have had and their immune response.
+We study the impact on the outcome of the pregnancy.
+Finally, we investigate whether maternal nutrition, stress and the microbiome (a group of microorganisms that inhabit our bodies) are factors that have an influence on the susceptibility and severity of COVID-19 in pregnancy.

-We are also starting an international initiative to study COVID-19 in more than 10,000 pregnant women.
+We have also started an international initiative to study COVID-19 in more than 10,000 pregnant women.
 This study will help to detect small differences and describe the less common forms of COVID-19 during pregnancy.
 We hope to identify determining factors and predictors of severe COVID-19 cases during pregnancy and create risk algorithms to identify the few serious cases that occur and treat them to avoid complications.

-Finally, we have designed a survey aimed at all pregnant women, with or without COVID-19, that is available in several languages and can be filled out in just 5–10 minutes.
-We hope to collect answers from 100,000 women.
+Finally, we have designed a multilingual survey aimed at all pregnant women, with or without COVID-19.
 We will be complementing the previous studies, but above all, we will be able to use artificial intelligence techniques to know how stress and anxiety, socioeconomic factors, the environment, and pollution affect risks.

 What have we discovered so far with our research? (updated August 6, 2020)